jdrsn/slate/source/includes/_objects.md

 ### Query parameters

-If you are using `GET`, the object to be created has to be passed as JSON string in the query param named `x`.
+If you are using `GET`, the object to be created has to be passed as JSON string in the query param `x`.

 Parameter | Description | Required
 --------- | ----------- |  -----------